-Among the religious buildings we should first mention the Church of San Francesco, built in Gothic style, then remodeled in the 14th century and again at the beginning of the 20th century.
+Among the religious buildings in Arezzo, much the most visited is the Church of San Francesco.
+This church was originally built in the Gothic style although it was remodeled in the 14th century and again at the beginning of the 20th century.

 Highlights close to Arezzo

 Just outside Arezzo town is the Sanctuary of Santa Maria delle Grazie, built in the mid-15th century by Saint Bernardine of Siena (1380-1444).
-The church has a nice porch built by Benedetto da Majano (1442-1497), and in the interior on the altar a remarkable work by Andrea della Robbia stands out.
+The church has a nice porch built by Benedetto da Majano (1442-1497) and in the interior on the altar is a remarkable work by Andrea della Robbia.

-Finally we recommend that nature lovers visit the countryside and surroundings of Arezzo for its natural beauty, such as the Nature Reserve of Buriano Bridge which stretches between Arezzo and Civitella in Val di Chiana and Laterina.
-The territory is characterized by a varied vegetation consisting mainly of oak, holm oak and cultivated areas.
+We also recommend that nature lovers explore the countryside and surroundings of Arezzo for its natural beauty, such as the Nature Reserve of Buriano Bridge which stretches between Arezzo and Civitella in Val di Chiana and Laterina.
+The landscape has a varied landscape mainly of oak, holm oak and cultivated areas.

 We also enjoyed a trip to the east of Arezzo to visit the town of Sansepolcro, with an attractive historic centre and a museum with works of art by Piera della Francesca, and to explore the lovely ancient village of Anghiari, listed among the 'most beautiful villages in Italy'.